-2017 US case rate data is not yet available.
+\2018 US case rate data is not yet available.

 The South Dakota TB elimination goal is to reduce tuberculosis cases to an incidence of no more than 3.5 cases per 100,000 by the year 2020.
-In addition there is a special population target goal of reducing Native American tuberculosis cases to less than 15 cases per 100,000 by 2020.
-As referenced in Table 2, both of these objectives were accomplished in 2017.
+There is a special population target goal of reducing Native American tuberculosis cases to less than 15 cases per 100,000 by 2020 both of which were accomplished in 2018.

-Tuberculosis cases in South Dakota have historically been located in a few geographic locations that consistently report the majority of TB cases.
+Tuberculosis cases in South Dakota are historically located in a few geographic locations that consistently report the majority of TB cases.
 These include Minnehaha County which reports the highest number of foreign-born TB cases and Oglala Lakota (previously Shannon County), Todd and Pennington counties which report the highest number of Native American TB cases.
-Figure 6 and Table 3 provide additional information on the counties of residence of the TB cases in 2016.
+Figure 6 and Table 3 provide additional information on the counties of residence of the TB cases in 2018.

 Table 3.
-TB CASES REPORTED BY COUNTY OF RESIDENCESOUTH DAKOTA 2017
+TB CASES REPORTED BY COUNTY OF RESIDENCE SOUTH DAKOTA 2018

 County # of TB Cases County # of TB Cases

-Beadle 1 Mellette 1

-Brookings 1 Minnehaha 3
+Brown 1 Minnehaha 4

-Charles Mix 3 Roberts 1
+Charles Mix 1 Oglala-Lakota 1

-Corson 1 Yankton 1
+Custer 1 Pennington 1

-Haakon 1 Ziebach 1
+McCook 1 Ziebach 2

-Tuberculosis remains primarily a pulmonary disease with approximately 85% of cases nationally reported as pulmonary disease and 15% as non-pulmonary disease.
-South Dakota has historically reported a higher percentage of non-pulmonary TB disease as documented in Figure 7.
-The non-pulmonary sites of disease in 2017 included TB reported in pleural fluid, lymph node and spinal disc.
+South Dakota historically reports a higher percentage of non-pulmonary TB disease which was especially noted in 2018 when more non-pulmonary TB cases were reported than pulmonary TB cases as documented in Figure 7.
+The non-pulmonary sites of disease in 2018 included TB reported in the following sites: psoas muscle, lymph node, eye and right knee tissue.

-The average age of a TB case in 2017 was 55 years of age.
-This is an increase in age as compared to 2016 when the average age was 46 years of age.
+The average age of a TB case in 2018 was 51 years of age.
+This is a decrease in age when compared to 2017 when the average age was 55 years of age.
 There were no children less than 10 years of age reported during this time period.
-Figure 8 illustrates the age at diagnosis by gender for tuberculosis cases reported in 2017.
+Figure 8 illustrates the age at diagnosis by gender for tuberculosis cases reported in 2018.

 Historically most tuberculosis cases are diagnosed as adults in South Dakota.
-Figure 9 shows the majority of TB cases diagnosed in South Dakota were 40 years of age or older at the time of diagnosis from 2002 through 2017.
+Figure 9 shows most TB cases diagnosed in South Dakota were 40 years of age or older at the time of diagnosis from 2003 through 2018.